-It's more likely that your promotional programs will overlap if you run more of them.
+It's more likely that sales promotional programs will overlap.

-In this regard, the following step is to order your active promotions by importance.
-To put it another way, if there are multiple offers that apply to a certain purchase, you must choose which one will be used.
+To put it another way, if there are multiple offers that apply to a certain purchase, choose which one will be used.

-Whatever the situation, the most valuable offer should always be the one that helps you meet your business objectives while also providing the most value to your consumer.
+Whatever the situation, the most valuable offer should always be the one that helps meet business objectives while also providing the most value to a customer.

 You must know exactly what you want to achieve before you begin creating a promotional offer.